Before hitting the road this holiday, check out our top ten driving safety tips

 Tip 2: Never Drive Under the Influence

 According to the Centers for Disease Control (CDC), in 2016, 28% of all traffic-related deaths in the United States were from people dying in alcohol-impaired crashes.
-Regarding drugs, legal (and illegal) drugs are involved in about 16% of motor vehicle crashes.
+Legal (and illegal) drugs are involved in about 16% of motor vehicle crashes.
 And, with marijuana use on the rise, marijuana users were about 25% more likely to be involved in a crash than drivers with no evidence of marijuana use.

 Tip 3: Wear Your Seat Belt